Online Actuarial Courses and Classes Overviews

 Actuarial courses are often presented as part of a math or actuarial science degree program, but most courses for these programs are generally not offered online.
 Online actuarial courses are available, however, to help trained actuaries pass licensing exams or to provide foundational education in subjects like math and economics.

 Actuaries use statistics and other data to estimate and prevent potential financial damage to their employers and clients.
-Online students may be able to find some instruction in courses relevant to actuarial science, but they may need to attend on-campus programs to earn actuarial degrees.
+Online students may be able to find courses relevant to actuarial science, but they typically need to attend on-campus programs to earn actuarial degrees.

 List of Actuarial Courses

 Below are some online courses that can be used to fulfill some of the requirements of an actuarial science or related program.

 Risk management is an important concept for actuaries, and instruction in this area is available online.
 Though these classes may not focus specifically on risk management for actuaries, students in these courses usually learn how to identify, predict and prevent standard risks like potential profit loss or bad investing.
 Online classes focusing on insurance industry risk management may be particularly helpful for students intending to earn an actuarial science degree.

 Though online courses in economics don't usually include actuarial topics, they often provide a basic understanding of the field that can be applied in a variety of situations.
 Students in these courses learn macroeconomics and microeconomics either separately or concurrently.
 Some online schools present economics study with a focus on business.

 Management is a common topic in actuarial degree program curricula.
 Courses in business management, financial management or general management concepts are available online and may be taken for credit in some actuarial degree programs.
 Online courses in management cover basic management theory, training students in assessment and planning strategies that can be applied to actuarial science.

 Actuarial Mathematics Course